jerclarke/dhammapada/dhammapada-comparative.md

-**[PALI]** Appampi ce samhita bhasamano // dhammassa hoti anudhammacari // raganca dosanca pahaya moham // sammappajano suvimuttacitto1 // anupadiyano idha va haram va // sa bhagava samannassa hoti.2
+**[PALI]** Appampi ce samhita bhasamano // dhammassa hoti anudhammacari // raganca dosanca pahaya moham // sammappajano suvimuttacitto // anupadiyano idha va haram va // sa bhagava samannassa hoti.

 **[MÜLLER]** The follower of the law, even if he can recite only a small portion (of the law), but, having forsaken passion and hatred and foolishness, possesses true knowledge and serenity of mind, he, caring for nothing in this world or that to come, has indeed a share in the priesthood.

 **[TIN]** Though he recites only a little of the Sacred Texts (Tipitaka), but practises according to the Dhamma, eradicating passion, ill will and ignorance, clearly comprehending the Dhamma, with his mind freed from moral defilements and no longer clinging to this world or to the next, he shares the benefits of the life of a bhikkhu (i.e., Magga-phala).